|

 shade of grullo that comes only with a creme gene.
 On just about every

-web site I've seen and in the few color genetics books I've read, that
+web site I'd seen and in the few color genetics books I had read

 because we have had many creme-carrying grullos that were the darker

-shades and who don't resemble a silvery cast at all upon visual
+shades and who didn't resemble a silvery cast at all upon visual

 Light slate/silvery grullos with NO creme gene